 Things to Do in Big Sky in Winter

-Hike to a Frozen Waterfall
+Hike to a frozen waterfall.

 One of the most popular waterfall hikes in Big Sky transforms into a dazzling frozen wall of ice once the cold weather moves in.

-In the wintertime, the snow can become packed down and slick, so spikes are a great idea to keep you from slipping and sliding down the trail!
+In the wintertime, the snow can become packed down and slick, so shoe spikes (crampons) are a great idea to keep you from slipping and sliding down the trail!

 Once you arrive at Ousel Falls, there is a picnic area and a couple of different viewpoints to observe the frozen falls from.

 If you’re interested in getting on the ice with a professional guide, Montana Alpine Guides can take you out for a safe and exhilarating day of climbing!

-Go Shopping in the Town Center
+Go shopping in the town center.

 egin your tour of the downtown stores in the Town Center Plaza and make your way down Town Center Ave. toward Fire Pit Park.
-Along the way you’ll find:

 Need help putting a stylish outfit together for a night out in Big Sky?
 Look no further than Sky Boutique!